 6. Can the criminal record be sealed?

 Yes.
-Under Colorado law, second-degree perjury convictions are sealable three (3) years after the case closes.
+Under Colorado law, second-degree perjury convictions are sealable two (2) years after the case closes.
 And there is no wait to get a seal if the court dismisses the charges.8 Learn more about sealing Colorado criminal records.

 7. Related crimes